-In order to promote transparency and efficiency in handling requests for referral to the 100-day program, WG10 recommends certain possible improvements.
-First, it would be useful if the ITC communicated to a complainant during the 30-day period for institution of the complaint that it is considering designating a particular dispositive issue for a 100-day proceeding.
-This would give the complainant the opportunity to rectify the issue by amending the complaint prior to institution or requesting a delay of institution to allow it time to address the issue.
-Second, if the potentially dispositive issue cannot be rectified by pre-institution amendment of the complaint or other means, the complainant can withdraw the complaint.27 After an investigation is instituted and referred to a 100-day proceeding, it is much more difficult for a complainant to rectify a potentially dispositive issue given the tight schedule.
+In order to promote transparency and efficiency in handling requests for referral to the 100-day program, WG10 recommends that the ITC communicate to a complainant during the 30-day period for institution that it is considering designating a particular dispositive issue for a 100-day proceeding.
+This would give the complainant the opportunity to address the issue by amending the complaint prior to institution or to request a delay of institution to allow it additional time to address the issue.
+If the potentially dispositive issue cannot be rectified by pre-institution amendment of the complaint or other means, the complainant may opt to withdraw the complaint.28 After an investigation is instituted and referred to a 100-day proceeding, it becomes too late for complainant